ZeyuPing/MaVis/README_EN.md

 1. After launching the application, visit the main page
 2. Enter a mathematical formula in the input box, e.g., `x**2 + y**2`
+3. To add more formulas, click the "+" button to add new input boxes
+4. In Visualization Settings, choose your display mode:
+   - Show All Functions Together: All functions in one 3D space
+   - Show Each Function Separately: Each function in its own space
-3. Click the "Generate Graph" button or press Enter
+5. Click the "Generate Graphs" button or press Enter
-4. The 3D graph will be displayed below
+6. The 3D graph(s) will be displayed below
-5. Use mouse controls:
+7. Use mouse controls:
    - Left-click drag: Rotate view
    - Right-click drag: Pan view
    - Scroll wheel: Zoom view